 Why Do Camels Have Long Eyelashes – Camel Eyelashes

-- Camels have a pair of two long eyelashes, which protect their eyes from blowing sand in the desert.
+- Camels have a pair of two long eyelashes, which protect their eyes from sand in the desert.

 - Camels have a pair of ears and a very strong sense of hearing.